tlswg/tls13-spec/draft-ietf-tls-tls13.md

 encrypted with the new key.
 Failure to do so may allow message truncation attacks.

-## Handshake Layer and Key Changes

-Handshake messages MUST NOT span key changes.
-Because the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that the end of these messages aligns with a record boundary; if not, then it MUST terminate the connection with an "unexpected_message" alert.

 #  Record Protocol

 The TLS record protocol takes messages to be transmitted, fragments